LAST UPDATED ON

-It reminded me of a tactic that a lot of people use to promote their services and I want to share it — because if you’re doing this, you might want to reconsider — you may not even realize the potential damage you’re causing.
-That is…
+It reminded me of a tactic that a lot of people use to promote their services and I want to share it, because if you’re doing this, you might want to reconsider and you may not even realize the potential damage you’re causing.

-Positioning yourself as the better solution by diminishing the value of your competition
+Positioning yourself as a better solution by diminishing the value of your competition

 “Shame on you.
 Marketing your business by putting down others is not classy.
 Do better.”

 He was absolutely right.
 I’ve never done it since, and I’m now keenly aware when others do it.
 I don’t go out of my way to say “that’s not classy, do better” … but well, I’m writing this blog post.

 If you do that, here’s why you should stop: